- Find a Provider

 To find a Redeemer Health family doctor or primary care physician, call 800-818-4747 or visit the Redeemer Health website.

 About the Author: Dr. Leigh Gerson is a colorectal surgeon, focusing on the treatment of colon and rectal cancer.
 She is experienced in both traditional colorectal surgery and minimally invasive surgery, including robotic-assisted techniques.
 She also performs colonoscopies and other anorectal procedures.
 Dr. Gerson takes time to answer questions so those in her care can be comfortable with their treatment.
-Dr. Gerson sees patients at both Redeemer Health Surgical Associates and Redeemer Health in partnership with MD Anderson Cancer Center at Cooper.
+Dr. Gerson sees patients at both Redeemer Health Surgical Associates and Redeemer Health's Cancer Center.

 categories: